LNP-WG/lnp-node/doc/demo-alpha.4/README.md

 # to get isolated logs from each node you can for instance run:
 docker logs lnp-node-0
 ```
-Now we can setup aliases to be able to access nodes' command-line interfaces
+Now we can setup aliases to be able to access both nodes' command-line interfaces:
 ```bash=
 alias lnp0-cli="docker exec lnp-node-0 lnp-cli"
 alias lnp1-cli="docker exec lnp-node-1 lnp-cli"